 - Fill out a short online assessment about your health and lifestyle

-- One of the doctors at Zava will check your assessment answers to make sure that the medication is appropriate for you
+- A ZAVA doctor will check your assessment answers to make sure that the medication is appropriate for you

 Common side effects of type 2 diabetes treatment

 The most common side effects of metformin include:

 - stomach pain

 - weight loss

 - metallic taste in mouth